-While I was pregnant with my third child, I had a feeling that something was different about this baby.
-I expressed my concerns to the doctor, an ultrasound was done and I was told that everything was fine.
-When our son was born, however, he was under stress and was whisked away.
-I was concerned for my baby, but nothing prepared me for what came next.
+However, when I was pregnant with my third child, I had a feeling that something was different about this baby.
+When our son was born he was under stress and was whisked away.
+I was very concerned for my baby, but nothing prepared me for what came next.
 The doctor came into my room and he started to cry.
 My mind immediately began racing, wondering what was wrong.
 The doctor went into a long explanation, but all I heard was, “I suspect your baby has Down Syndrome.
 You are young.
 You should put him in a home and forget about him.”
 What?
 What was he saying?!?
 No!!!
 I was only 25.
 How could my son have Down Syndrome?
-Children like that were born to older women, this couldn’t be happening to me!
+I thought children with Down syndrome were born to older women, this couldn’t be happening to me!
 This was the last thing I wanted to hear.
 This wasn’t part of my dream!

-Then a small little 5 lb. baby was put in my arms.
-As I held this tiny child, my mother’s heart took over.
+Then a small 5 lb. baby was put in my arms.
+As I held my son for the first time, my mother’s heart took over.
 I looked at him and saw a baby–a little tiny boy who was mine.
 My son, my baby.
 I didn’t see Down Syndrome, I saw a child who needed his mother.
 I saw a little tiny baby fighting to survive, a baby who needed to be loved and cared for by his parents.
 Then the words of the doctor rang in my ears, “You are young.
 You should put him in a home and forget about him.”
-This was the moment when my Mother Dragon was born.
 How could a doctor tell me to forget about my son?
 This was my child and I didn’t care what was wrong or right with him, he was mine and I was not going to forget about him.
 I was not!
 I became more and more angry that the doctor felt this way about my child, a human being that he didn’t know or even care to get to know.
 How could anyone be so cold towards another person?
 So unfeeling?

 This fight, however, would be different and would force me to face things I never wanted to face or even know about.
 It took 3 trips to Ghana before we were finally able to bring our daughter home.
 I have never had to do anything as difficult as having to leave our daughter behind–twice–not knowing if she would still be alive when we returned.
-I had to bring out my Mother Dragon when I was asked by the head of social welfare why anyone would adopt a “child like this.”
-I had to bring out my Mother Dragon when we were hauled in by the Ghanaian police and accused of human trafficking and once again answer the question why anyone would adopt a “child like this.”
+I was asked by the head of social welfare in Ghana why anyone would adopt a “child like this.”
+We were taken to the police station by Ghanaian police and accused of human trafficking and once again asked the question why anyone would adopt a “child like this.”
 “A child like this,” what is meant by that phrase?
 This “child like this” is a human being, a child, and a little girl long before she is “Down Syndrome.”
 What is it in our human nature that makes us see and point out something that is different about a human being before seeing the very humanness of our being?
-As my mother’s heart learned so many years ago, EVERY human being is of value and of worth.
+As my mother’s heart learned so many years ago, EVERY human being is of equal value and of worth.

-Now my Mother Dragon is ready to fight for the children in Ghana who are seen as being evil or as a curse.
+Now I am ready to fight for children all over the world who are seen as being evil or as a curse, for every child who is different or vulnerable.
 Our daughter was taken to a fetish priestess to be “taken care of”–in other words, to be killed, so that her birth-father would no longer be “cursed.”
 Thankfully her life was spared, but there are many children who are not so lucky.
 This must be stopped!
 These children are called “Spirit Children,” children not only with Down Syndrome or other special needs, but children who are too tall, too inquisitive, too…you name it.
 Children who need to be rescued, need to be loved and protected.
-Children who need us to bring out the “Dragon” in all of us in order to fight for those who can’t fight for themselves.
-Won’t you join with me in our “Ghana Rescue”–to save the lives of children who just need someone to protect them long enough so that they can have the chance to show the world the amazing human beings that they are!
+Children who need us to bring out the fighting advocate in all of us in order to fight for those who can’t fight for themselves.
+Won’t you join with me to save the lives of children who just need someone to protect them long enough so they can have the chance to show the world the amazing human beings that they are!